Entire Contents Copyright © 2017 CBH

 Most of our schools I think run work experience programs like this, usually in year 10, where we discover (unpaid of course!) whether or not we’d like to chase a career in that particular field.
 Oh oh oh, I remembered just then, Carey also taught me how to tune a harpsichord in a baroque tuning style!
 That was fun and interesting…

-Footnote July 2014: Chris entered first year BMUS at the Sydney Conservatorium as a composition major in 2002, then successfully auditioned to be accepted as a harpsichord major in 2003.
+Footnote November 2017: Chris entered first year BMUS at the Sydney Conservatorium as a composition major in 2002, then successfully auditioned to be accepted as a harpsichord major in 2003.
 For his recital in 2005, he made history as the first student at the Sydney Conservatorium to perform a concerto of his own composition.
 Prior to his marriage to soprano Hannah in January 2007, Chris kept busy with his own original instrument group La Folia, and entered the MMUS course under scholarship that year.
-Now, the couple live and work in Leipzig, where Chris is undertaking advanced studies with Nicholas Parle.
-Details can be found on The Berensens website.
+The couple moved to Germany, and Chris plays with Tempora Felicia and Farinelli’s Ground, and teaches in Bamberg.
+Details can be found on his website.

 |Harpsichords Australia Home Page|